The Dutch tax system is anything but simple, especially for expats. However, once you understand it, you will be able to easily navigate it.

 - transfer tax

-Besides the direct taxation for individuals, the Dutch government also charges some indirect taxes, as follows:
+Besides the direct taxation for individuals, the Dutch government also charges some indirect taxes including the following:

 - value-added tax